 • individual properties of the organism.

-• puppies of small and dwarf breeds - from 38.6 to 39.3 ° C;
+• puppies of small and toy breeds – from 38.6 to 39.3°C;

-• adult small-breed individuals - from 38.5 to 39 ° С;
+• adult small-breed individuals – from 38.5 to 39°C;

-• adult representatives of medium-sized breeds - from 37.5 to 39 ° C;
+• adult representatives of medium-sized breeds – from 37.5 to 39°C;

-• puppies of large breed dogs - from 38.2 to 39 ° C;
+• large breed dog puppies – from 38.2 to 39°C;

-• adults large dogs– from 37.4 to 38.3°С.
+• adults large dogs– from 37.4 to 38.3°C.

-Thus, it becomes obvious that the temperature in dogs is not a general, but rather an individual indicator.
+Thus, it becomes obvious that temperature in dogs is not a general, but rather an individual indicator.

-When should you take your pet's temperature?
+When should you measure your pet's temperature?

-If the pet is sick, then measurements are taken twice a day - in the morning and in the evening.
+If the pet is sick, measurements are taken twice a day - in the morning and in the evening.
 It is advisable to record the data in a notebook.

 Causes of changes in body temperature in dogs